intex-sempar/intex-sempar.github.io/index.md

 ## NEW: Present your "Findings of EMNLP" papers on our workshop

-We invited authors of "Findings of EMNLP" paper to present at our workshop!
+We invited authors of accepted "Findings of EMNLP" papers to present at our workshop!
+We welcome any papers fitted in our workshop CFP topics.
-You can submit your papers to our submission system (https://www.softconf.com/emnlp2020/intex-sempar2020/), or email us at intex-sempar@googlegroups.com with your paper information.
+You can submit your papers to our submission system (https://www.softconf.com/emnlp2020/intex-sempar2020/), or directly email us at intex-sempar@googlegroups.com with your paper information.

 ## Overview